What is Decorah Now?

 Here is a partial list of items that are prohibited:

-- puppies and dogs.
-Around 2013 we stopped publishing dog and puppy ads on DecorahNow because among the legitimate ads, we were getting ads that some of our readers perceived as "puppy mills" and other ads that were nothing but scams.
-It was both tough and time consuming for us to tell the difference (so we would forward them to a few readers to get their opinion as well), and eventually it became clear that the easiest action was to add puppies to our list of prohibited ads.
+- puppies, dogs, and ads related to dog breeding.
+Around 2013 we stopped publishing dog and puppy ads on DecorahNow because among the legitimate ads, we were getting ads that some of our readers perceived as "puppy mills".
+It was both tough and time consuming for us to tell the difference (so we would forward them to a few readers to get their opinion as well), and eventually it became clear that the easiest action was to add puppies and dog breeding ads in general to our list of prohibited ads.